 Many dimensions plus linear algebra plus probability equals Random Matrix Theory.

-Turns out to pop up in a lot of linear systems, and induce some elegant results, and be useful where linear algebra is (“the whole modern world”) therefore super trendy.
+Turns out to pop up in a lot of linear systems and adjacency graphs and induce some elegant results, and be useful where linear algebra is (“the whole modern world”) therefore super trendy.

 - Edelman, A., & Rao, N. R.(2005) Random matrix theory.
 Acta Numerica, 14, 233–297.
 DOI.

 - Krbálek, M., & Seba, P. (2000) The statistical properties of the city transport in Cuernavaca (Mexico) and random matrix ensembles.
 Journal of Physics A: Mathematical and General, 33(26), L229–L234.
 DOI.

 - Ormerod, P., & Mounfield, C. (2000) Random matrix theory and the failure of macro-economic forecasts.
 Physica A: Statistical Mechanics and Its Applications, 280(3–4), 497–504.
 DOI.

 - O’Rourke, S., Vu, V., & Wang, K. (2016) Eigenvectors of random matrices: A survey.
 Journal of Combinatorial Theory, Series A, 144(Supplement C), 361–442.
 DOI.

 - Racz, M. Z., & Richey, J. (2016) A smooth transition from Wishart to GOE.
 ArXiv:1611.05838 [Math, Stat].

 - Tropp, J. A.(2015) An Introduction to Matrix Concentration Inequalities.
 ArXiv:1501.01571 [Cs, Math, Stat].